 An estimated 1 in 200 bats carries rabies; you should therefore show an appropriate level of caution.
 Unlike most rabid animals, they don't become aggressive; rather they are more likely to be found on the ground in a lethargic state.
 For that reason, you should never pick up bats on the ground, as the bat may bite if it feels threatened.
 Instead, you should report it to the U.F.
 Environmental Health and Safety Pest Management Services, or the University Police.

 - Never pick up a bat from the ground (see section on rabies above).

-- Never throw anything at the bats, or the bat dwellings, or intentionally disturb them in other ways.
+- Never throw anything at the bats or the bat dwellings.

-- Bats can be troubled by high-pitched noises, which includes children shouting or shrieking.
+- Bats can be troubled by high-pitched noises, including children shouting or shrieking.